Gains in cloud, digital transformation boost SAP 2021 Q1 revenue outlook

 Total revenue, which includes SAP’s traditional mainstays of license sales and service revenues, rose by 2% in the quarter at constant currency to 6.35 billion euros.

 Reported operating profit was depressed by executive share compensation, which SAP accounts for as a cash expense.
-After stripping out the effect of that, adjusted operating profit rose by 24% to 1.74 billion euros at constant currency.
+After stripping out that effect, adjusted operating profit rose by 24% to 1.74 billion euros at constant currency.

 SAP prereleased the results, as German stock exchange rules require when results diverge from expectations or management adjusts guidance.
 The company is due to report full quarterly results on April 22.